How better nutrition can improve your vision

 There is no RDA for lutein and zeaxanthin.
 But some researchers suggest you need at least six to ten milligrams (mg) of lutein daily for good eye health.

 Lycopene.
 Another important carotenoid for good vision, lycopene is the pigment that gives tomatoes their red color.
-The redder the tomato, the more lycopene is present.
+Generally, the redder the tomato, the more lycopene is present.
 Besides tomatoes and tomato juice, other sources of lycopene include watermelon, pink grapefruit, apricots and blood oranges.

 Research suggests lycopene, like lutein and zeaxanthin, may reduce your risk of macular degeneration and cataracts later in life.
 Lycopene also appears to lower the risk for a number of cancers, including lung cancer, prostate cancer in men and cervical cancer in women.

-Currently, there is no RDA for lycopene, but to achieve the health benefits of this and other phytonutrients, the National Academy of Science and other health-related organizations recommend that you include plenty of carotenoid-rich fruits and vegetables in your daily diet.
+Currently, there is no RDA for lycopene, but to achieve the health benefits of this and other phytonutrients, health-related organizations recommend that you include plenty of carotenoid-rich fruits and vegetables in your daily diet.

 Vitamin C